Topl/tips/TIP-0003/README.md

 ## Backwards Compatibility

-The new addresses are not compatible with the Dion network.
-Indeed, Dion network addresses did not include a ledger identifier.
+The new asset model is not compatible with the Dion network.

 ## Copyright